LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 ## Poets

-The chain of thought started with Bards.
+My chain of thought started with Bards.

 [Websters 1913](https://www.websters1913.com/words/Bard):
 > A professional poet and singer, as among the ancient Celts, whose occupation was to compose and sing verses in honor of the heroic achievements of princes and brave men.